michaelwest/michaelwest.github.io/posts/simplednd.md

 - Borrowing from Simple DND, the approach is that each ability must be between +3 and -3, with an overall total no higher than +5.
 (This is before modifications from race, class, or magic items.)
 So a character may have STR +3, CON +2, DEX +1, INT 0, CHA -1.

 ### Races
-- Race adds +1 to one score and +1 to skills in a certain area.
+- Race adds +1 to one score and a further +1 to skill checks in a certain area.
 - Races are:
   - **Human**: +1 STR, +1 on conversation-related skill checks
   - **Dwarf**: +1 CON, +1 on resilience-related skill checks